Country

 Participants will have the opportunity to gain ten (10) formal CPD points in a range of competencies including NSW mandatory topics: First Nations, Sustainability and NCC 2022.

-Unique onsite activation events are included in this ticket price.
-A welcome reception on 14 February, a Dark Sky Tasmania experience on 15 February, and a half-day tour of Murrayfields Station, Bruny Island on 16 February, will each provide valuable opportunities to experience Country through the guidance of First People custodians.
+Unique onsite activation events will each provide valuable opportunities to experience Country through the guidance of First People custodians.

-There are also more than 20 fantastic speakers ranging from experienced architects in this space to university lecturers and first nations advocates that will provide a wealth of knowledge, teachings and insights to instill a rich learning experience.
+With more than 20 fantastic speakers ranging from experienced architects in this space to university lecturers and first peoples’ advocates providing a wealth of knowledge, teachings and insights to instill a rich learning experience.

 DAY TWO - Thursday 15 February 2024